mozilla-releng/balrog/docs/source/admin_api.rst

 ***

 Returns the Scheduled Changes for the named object.
-If the query arg "all" evaluates to True, Scheduled Changes that have been enacted will be returned along with active ones.
+If the query arg "all" evaluates to True, Scheduled Changes that have been enacted will be returned along with pending ones.
 If "all" evaluates to False, only active Scheduled Changes will be returned.
 Example response:

 ::